 Using unpaid interns can help create a wealth of positive opportunities for everyone involved.
 After all, this relationship allows inexperienced people who are interested in your industry to gain valuable experience while your team gets the chance to mentor the next generation.
 However, when it comes to unpaid internships, there are a few wage and hour considerations that you should keep in mind.

 There are a number of compliance rules that come into play when you're using unpaid interns.
 After all, the Fair Labor Standards Act (FLSA) requires that most employees receive minimum wage and overtime for hours worked over 40 in a workweek, unless they are subject to certain exemptions.

-According to the United States Department of Labor, unpaid internships in the for-profit sector may be permissible if the program meets the following six conditions:
+According to the United States Department of Labor, unpaid internships in the for-profit sector may be permissible if the program meets the following seven conditions:

 - The internship is for the intern's benefit and lasts only as long as the benefit is sustained.